-- 150. [Ask if [SAFLAG] = "True"] Following the unwanted event, have any of your military peers and/or coworkers (including those in your chain of command or DoD civilians) done any of the following?
-Mark all that apply. - Made insulting or disrespectful remarks or made jokes at your expense in public - Excluded you or threatened to exclude you from social activities or interactions - Ignored you or failed to speak to you (for example, gave you "the silent treatment") - You did not experience any of the above - 151.
-[Ask if [SAFLAG] = "True" and Q135 = "Yes" and (Q150 a = "Marked" or Q150 b = "Marked" or Q150 c = "Marked")] Did anyone who took these actions know or suspect you made an official (unrestricted or restricted) sexual assault report? - X Yes - No. - Not sure - 152.
-[Ask if [SAFLAG] = "True" and Q135 = "Yes" and (Q150 a = "Marked" or Q150 b = "Marked" or Q150 c = "Marked")] Why do you believe your military peers and/or coworkers took the actions you marked as happening to you?
-Mark all that apply. - They were trying to discourage you from moving forward with your report or discourage others from reporting - They were trying to make you feel excluded - They were friends with the person(s) whom you indicated committed the sexual assault - They did not believe you - Some other reason - Not sure - 153.
+150. [Ask if [SAFLAG] = "True"] Following the unwanted event, have any of your military peers and/or coworkers (including those in your chain of command or DoD civilians) done any of the following?
+Mark all that apply.
+154. [Ask if [SAFLAG] = "True"] Following the unwanted event, have any of your military peers and/or coworkers (including those in your chain of command or DoD civilians) done any of the following?
+Mark all that apply .
+Made insulting or disrespectful remarks or made jokes at your expense in public Made insulting or disrespectful remarks or made jokes at your expense to you in private Excluded you or threatened to exclude you from social activities or interactions Showed or threatened to show private images, photos, or videos of you to others Ignored you or failed to speak to you (for example, gave you "the silent treatment") Bullied you or made intimidating remarks about the assault You did not experience any of the above Was physically violent with you or threatened to be physically violent [51] [Ask if [SAFLAG] = "True" and Q135 = "Yes" and (Q150 a = "Marked" or Q150 b = "Marked" Damaged or threatened to damage your property or Q150 c = "Marked")] Did anyone who took these actions know or suspect you made an official (unserticided experipted) exputed Some other negative action official (unrestricted or restricted) sexual assault report? the above ☑ Yes☑ No☑ Not sure 155.
+[Ask if [SAFLAG] = "True" and Q135 = "Yes" and (Q154 a = "Marked" or Q154 b = "Marked" or Q154 c = "Marked" or Q154 d = "Marked" or Q154 e = "Marked" or Q154 f = "Marked")] Did anyone who took these actions know or suspect you made an official (unrestricted or [52.
+[Ask if [SAFLAG] = "True" and Q135 = "Yes" and (Q150 a = "Marked" or Q150 b = "Marked" or Q150 c = "Marked"] Why do you believe your military peers and/or coworkers took the actions you marked as happening to you?
+Mark all that apply.
+X They were trying to discourage you from moving forward with your report or discourage others from reporting X They were trying to make you feel excluded X They were friends with the person(s) whom you restricted) sexual assault report?
+X Yes No Not sure 156.
+[Ask if [SAFLAG] = "True" and Q135 = "Yes" and (Q154 a = "Marked" or Q154 b = "Marked" or Q154 c = "Marked" or Q154 d = "Marked" or Q154 e = "Marked" or Q154 f = "Marked")] Why indicated committed the sexual assault They did not believe you Some other reason Not sure do you believe your military peers and/or coworkers took the actions you marked as happening to you?
+Mark all that apply.
+They were trying to discourage you from moving forward with your report, or discourage others from reporting They were trying to abuse or humiliate you [53.
 [Ask if [SAFLAG] = "True" AND (Q150 a = "Marked" or Q150 b = "Marked" or Q150 c = "Marked")] How did these actions affect your decision to report your sexual assault?
-Mark one. - Reported and comport forward with my report Reported and still participating or moving - Reported, but as a result of these actions declined to participate or move forward with my - Did not report as a result of these actions - Did not report and these actions did not affect that decision
+Mark one.
+Reported and still participating or moving They were friends with the person(s) whom you indicated committed the sexual assault They did not believe you Some other reason forward with my report Reported, but as a result of these actions, declined to participate or move forward with my report Not sure ☑ Did not report as a result of these actions Did not report and these actions did not affect that decision